 Sulfur dioxide is noticeable component in the atmosphere as well as a major air pollutant.
 Exceeding a certain concentration, the gas has a significant impact upon human health, the habitat suitability for plants as well as for animal life.
-Emissions of sulfur dioxide is a precursor to acid rain and atmospheric particulates.
+Emissions of SO2 are a precursor to acid rain and atmospheric particulates.

-The passive sampler is based on the principle of diffusion of sulfur dioxide molecules onto the absorbent made out of potassium carbonate and glycerin.
+The passive sampler is based on the principle of diffusion of SO2 molecules onto the absorbent made out of potassium carbonate and glycerin.
 The quantification is done by ion-chromatography.
 The samplers are composed of a polypropylene housing with an opening of 20 mm in diameter.
-To exclude wind and weather disturbances, a glass fiber membrane supported by a wire net is attached and set up in a especially designed protective suspension device.
+To exclude wind and weather disturbances, a glass fiber membrane supported by a wire net is attached and set up in a specially designed protective suspension device.